payload/bitworks/README.md

 Systems are usually complex and not only consist of a single system function but multiple and some structs and components.

-Since this 'game' has `buildings` as complex entities, they have their directory.
-`components` is almost unused.
-Look at `mod.rs` files to find out which is really used.
 `belt_advance_items` was kind of complicated to implement.
 It deals with advancing items on belts and through item inputs into buildings and item outputs onto belts.
 `map_cache` is quite useful.
 It allows to organise entities on a grid, look up by integer coordinates.